 The National Device Bank is powered by Good Things Foundation.
-It provides refurbished laptops, mobile phones and tablets to individuals who may not have access to a device.
+It provides laptops, mobile phones and tablets to individuals who may not have access to a device.

 The National Device Bank was originally created in response to the Covid-19 pandemic, when the internet became a lifeline to stay connected with loved ones.
 We worked in collaboration with FutureDotNow and the National Digital Inclusion Network to distribute devices to those who didn’t have access to their own.

-The pandemic permanently changed the way our society relies on the digital connection, and still 1.5 million people don't have access to a smartphone, tablet or laptop.
+The pandemic permanently changed the way our society relies on the digital connection, and still 1.6 million people don't have access to a smartphone, tablet or laptop.
 So the National Device Bank has evolved and remained a permanent fixture in our digital inclusion support.

 The incredible impact of the National Device Bank

-Over 40 organisations have donated tech.
+Over 80 organisations have contributed tech.

-Almost 10,000 people have received a device.
+Over 18,000 people have received a device.

-98% of device recipients feel happier, healthier and/or better off.
+91% of device recipients feel happier, healthier and/or better off.

 How does the National Device Bank work?